-Being held from May 26 to June 24 this year, this traditional time of reflection is observed by a strict fast from dawn until dusk.
+During the month of Ramadan, Muslims won’t eat or drink between dawn and sunset.
+This is called fasting.
+Being held from April 12 to May 12 this year, this traditional time of reflection is observed by a strict fast from dawn until dusk.

 According to Dr Javid Ahmed Shah, Physician and Medical Director at the Lotus Group Of Medical Centres based in Dubai, dehydration is one of the most serious problems that can occur during this period – especially in Dubai and other parts of the Middle East, thanks to the hot and humid conditions that characterise the region.